Space Goat Productions

 He likes putting letters on top of other people’s artwork and on front of their books.

-When not handling lettering, logo design and production for Space Goat or other freelance work, he’s either gaming or hanging out with his girlfriend Katie, son Xander and their cats Mischief and Mayhem.
+When not handling lettering, logo design and production for Space Goat or other freelance work, he’s either gaming or hanging out with his girlfriend Katie, son Xander and their cat Mayhem.

 Convention and Sales Coordinator